OSC/ood-documentation/source/installation/install-software.rst

 4. Verify installation
 ----------------------

-Now that Open OnDemand is installed and apache running, it should be serving a public page telling you to come back here and setup authentication.
+Now that Open OnDemand is installed and Apache is running, it should be serving a public page telling you to come back here and setup authentication.
 If this is the case - then you should :ref:`secure your apache <add-ssl>` then :ref:`add authentication <authentication>`.
 You may also want to :ref:`enable SELinux <modify-system-security>`.